andreedusilva/cne_ansible_installer/README.md

     masters
     workers

-Then edit `host_vars/api-server` file to edit self-signed certification data as below (do not forget to add all FQDN of hostnames of your installation on nodes variables) and RSA key file with root password for API-Server:
+Then edit `group_vars/api_servers` file to edit self-signed certification data as below (do not forget to add all FQDN of hostnames of your installation on nodes variables) and RSA key file with root password for API-Server:

     # Certificate information
     org_unit: Labs
-    org: Leao Org
+    org: Leao Pro
     locality: Salvador
     state: Bahia
     country: BR